-

 LOT 71

-"ᐊᒪᒃᕈ ᓇᓗᓗ ᑕᒃᓇ" (Now just to catch this wolf) as others gesture at him and the animal.
-On the right, a woman tends to a child, perhaps while entertaining the small crowd of them seated around her.
-The restless nature of some children has over, however, as some begin to get distracted and bother each other.
-As two fight, one is caught off guard and demands, "ᐊᐊ ᓱᐱ?"
-(Ouch!
-What are you doing?)
-A final figure in the centre of the lower half is oblivious to all that is happening, and has been given a descriptive caption for his actions, “"ᐃᕐᒥ ᑕᑐᖅ (He is getting water).First Arts extends our gratitude to Veronica Puskas and Silas Aqna’naaq for their assistance in cataloguing this lot.
+The lower half depicts the bustle of community life.
+On the left, a man laments his predicament, saying, “ᐊᒪᒃᕈ ᓇᓗᓗ ᑕᒃᓇ” (“Now just to catch this wolf”), while others gesture toward him and the animal.
+On the right, a woman tends to a child, perhaps while entertaining the small group of children gathered around her.
+Restlessness soon takes over, and some begin to distract and bother one another.
+As two children fight, one is caught off guard and demands, “ᐊᐊ ᓱᐱ?” (“Ouch!
+What are you doing?”).
+At the centre of the lower half, a final figure remains oblivious to the commotion, identified by the descriptive caption “ᐃᕐᒥ ᑕᑐᖅ” (“He is getting water”).

 Provenance